SJ23 Tech Tip F38, (Updated 2024-10-11) Bob Schimmel, Greg Overton. | |||||||||||||||

 CONVENTIONAL COVER - A mainsail cover of Sunbrella prevents UV damage to the sail when the sail isn't used.
 It also protects the mainsail from bird poop!
 Many sailors customize the cover with the name of their boat.
 I much prefer to cover the mainsail than remove the sail from the boom after each float.
 As the expression goes: "It's definitely the lesser of two evils."

 DON THE COVER - I place Panache's rolled up cover over the boom, similar to throwing a saddle on a horse.
 The top straps are knotted around the mast just above the raised spinnaker ring.
 The internal flap is folded against the front of the mast to protect the anodized finish from the YKK zipper that zips up bottom to top.
 The bottom straps are tied around the front of the mast to protect the zipper during strong wind.
 Then the cover is unrolled towards the end of the boom where the end straps are tied around the boom topping lift, tensioning the cover a bit to smooth the wrinkles.
-Finally the SS snaps along the bottom are done up.
+Finally the SS twist-locks along the bottom are done up.
 I also set the main sheet to starboard, secured with a line tied to the bottom of the starboard stanchion, pulling against the main sheet to keep the boom from swinging.
 The boom topping lift keeps the boom just above my head.
 I board the boat from port just like a horse.
 DOFF THE COVER - The sail cover is usually rolled up from the aft end forward and stored on the forward berth

 with the jib sleeve.

 2020- This mainsail cover has been on Panache's boom since ~1980.
 I've added a few bits and pieces over the years to improve it, and repaired loose stitches, but not much else.
 It has also received occasional water proofing with silicon spray but I have never seen the need to wash it, thinking that the rain could do that job.
 However, after all the years of service I thought it high time to apply a thorough water proof treatment.
 First I washed it in a laundry tub where to my surprise a lot of coal dust came out.
 This is from the adjacent open pit coal mine that is now closed.
 Then I applied NIKWAX TX.DIRECT Spray-on till it saturated the fabric.
 The advantage of Nikwax over silicon spray is that it can water proof the fabric and retain breathability.
 I like the fact that the bottle has a pump, negating the propellant that can affect the chemical cocktail creating the water proofing.
 Nikwax can actually water proof down feathers in a sleeping bag so you stay toasty warm in damp weather.
 2023 - I finally replaced the short strap on the aft end of the cover with a longer reinforcing strap that also straddles the seam where I extended the cover to full length.
 The end of this reinforcing strap includes a SS ring to minimize wear from the pull of the tie down strap.
-Updated 2024 - A SS snap used to be installed right where the mainsheet block rests, making for difficult fastening and an unsightly appearance in the slip.
+Updated 2024 - A SS twist-lock used to be installed right where the mainsheet block rests, making for difficult fastening and an unsightly appearance in the slip.
 I was reluctant to move it considering the hole that would need to be mended.
-Now that I have a heavy duty sewing machine I finally moved the snap aft then added another one forward of the mainsheet block and mended the hole.
-This will allow the cover to rest straight (wrinkle free) on the boom.
+Now that I have a heavy duty sewing machine I finally moved the twist-lock aft then added another one forward of the mainsheet block and mended the hole.
+This will allow the cover to rest straight and wrinkle free on the boom.
 The hem for the top strap around the mast was showing some wear and was replaced.
 There were also some small tears from snags that needed mending.
-Other than a good cleaning and water proofing, the cover is good to go.
+After a good washing and water proofing, the cover is good to go.

 Panache's mainsail cover has survived so many storms that I lost track.
 This is the single redeeming quality that keeps me from installing a stack pack; besides the fact that I don't feel like changing a perfectly good working system!
 But it is showing signs of degradation so time to do some sewing.
 Look after yours. |